LittleKingRyan/uda-fullstack-p3/README.md

 ## About Code:
 Python code is divided into three files, main.py, auth.py and model.py.

+auth.py:

-As the names suggest, auth.py has a bunch of functions that handle the
+    As the names suggest, auth.py has a bunch of functions that handle the hashing and verifying of cookies and passwords.
+It also deals with verifying if a user's input is valid or not.

+model.py:

+    model.py defines the jinja environment and datastore classes.

+Additionally, there is a python file called play.py, in which I write and test certain functions.